Destination Wedding Photography

 Destination wedding photography travel requirements

-If your team are travelling to the location then they will almost certainly need a bigger than-average luggage allowance for destination wedding photography – experienced teams will take all of their key equipment on the plane (along with the outfit they will shoot the wedding in) and use the hold allowance for all other non-essentials– they will put their kit as the top priority and assume that they can buy everything else in the event of a suitcase going AWOL.
+Ensure that everyone is clear on travel requirements, what is required and what the potential timescales are – some countries like Russia have a very strict visa policy even for tourist entry and it can take a few weeks to organise the necessary official documents.
+We had to visit the Russian Visa Office in London on 2 separate occasions before we were given the necessary paperwork to shoot a destination wedding in Saratov, Russia.
+Seychelles from drone from byLumiere If your team are travelling to the location then they will almost certainly need a bigger than-average luggage allowance for destination wedding photography – experienced teams will take all of their key equipment on the plane (along with the outfit they will shoot the wedding in) and use the hold allowance for all other non-essentials– they will put their kit as the top priority and assume that they can buy everything else in the event of a suitcase going AWOL.
 Getting off the plane with our kit in hand is all we care about!

 Destination Wedding Challenges

 If you are planning an outdoor ceremony make sure you include your photographer/cinematographer in discussions about the timing and layout of the ceremony – their input will have a huge impact on whether the available light will be flattering or cause them unnecessary technical challenges.
-Whilst a beach wedding is hugely romantic it can be very difficult to photograph if the couple stand with their backs to the light and may well require additional lighting such as on-camera flash to prevent unflattering shadows or underexposed images.
+Whilst a beach wedding is hugely romantic it can be very difficult to photograph if the couple stand with their backs to the light and may well require additional lighting such as on-camera flash to prevent unflattering shadows or underexposed images. beach wedding in the Seychelles from byLumiere

 Location Sessions for Destination Wedding Photography